 - All existing authentication features (OAuth2/OpenID Connect)

 - API Explorer

 Traffic splitting is unavailable.

 Currently excluded features

-The following features are not currently available.
+The following features are unavailable.
 If you require any of these, please submit a feature request.

 - JSON-RPC protocol, which is required for legacy iOS clients.
-To create iOS clients for your Endpoints Frameworks v2 API, we recommend that you use Google APIs Objective-C Client Library for REST APIs.
+To create iOS clients for your Endpoints Frameworks version 2.0 API, we recommend that you use Google APIs Objective-C client library for REST APIs.